rhysd/actionlint/README.md

 # Use actionlint as library

 actionlint can be used from Go programs.
 See [the documentation][apidoc] to know the list of all APIs.
+It contains workflow file parser built on top of `go-yaml/yaml`, expression `${{ }}` lexer/parser/checker, etc.
 Followings are unexhaustive list of interesting APIs.

 - `Linter` manages linter lifecycle and applies checks to given files.
 If you want to run actionlint checks in your program, please use this struct.